kubevela/kubevela/docs/en/developers/references/README.md

+---
-# The Reference Documentation of Capabilities
+title:  The Reference Documentation of Capabilities
+---

 In this documentation, we will show how to check the detailed schema of a given capability (i.e. component type or trait).